Thinking in Public

 And so, believing that personal branding requires bold certainty, “expert status” and assertion, the humble veteran often opts out entirely.

 But again: better questions help here too.
-And they help whether you are a veteran or more junior.
+And they can help you whether you are a veteran or more junior.
 You can ask them at any point in your career.

 The first step

-You don’t need a content calendar and you should probably not even think of posting anything yet.
+You do not need a content calendar and you do not need to think of posting anything yet.

-The first step is simpler, yet harder: carving out some time to think about what truly matters to you, and to the people you want to connect with.
+The first step is simpler, yet harder: carving out some time to think about what truly matters to you and the people you want to connect with.

 Start by noticing the questions that won’t leave you alone.
 Write them down to understand them, to play with them.
 Sharpen them.